 The light output is much greater than when using constant lights like the Westcott TD5’s so they are much better for working with movement such as flowing hair, kids, pets, or other moving objects since you can use a faster shutter speed.
 By cranking up the light output you can also work with a wider range of f-stops and faster ISO speeds.
 Since the StrobeLites use a standard three-prong attachment system, numerous accessories are available such as softboxes, larger reflectors, barn doors, snoots, gel holders, gobos, grids, and other things.

 The Strobelites are wonderful moonlights that are available at an excellent price.
 With a little practice anyone can be taking amazing images in a short period of time.
-On Amazon.com we found the kit for $649.90 making it an amazing value at that price.
+On Amazon.com we found the kit for an affordable price making it an amazing value.
 Light output is great, the control is terrific, and the features are just right for a beginner.
 The higher end StrobeLite plus units take you from 150ws to 200ws, the ability to turn off the audible ready indicator, the ability to turn off the optical slave cell, and give you a metal tilting bracket to be able to use heavier softboxes and attachments.
 When you are ready to move up, the StrobeLite Plus units are fully compatible with the regular units.
 We applaud Westcott for creating the entire Photo Basics line and the new StrobeLites are an excellent product that was previously not attainable for people on modest budgets.

 The following images were all taken with the StrobeLite kit.

 |Lights||Photo Basics Strobelite|